jonathanstowe/Acme-Insult-Lala/README.md

 From whence I retrieved the data and made it into a Raku module.

+There's also a handy script that does this for you without having to make any code:

+   generate-insult [--number|-n=<number>]

 I suppose you could use it for generating test data or something but there's nothing more to it than you see in the Synopsis.